-Watching Rosie at Original Theatre Company Online
+Watching Rosie at Original Theatre online

 “People don’t meet each other at smoky train stations anymore.
 People don’t get married when they’re 19 anymore.”

 “Let me tell you: Being alone isn’t all it’s cracked up to be.”